johnsosoka/site-johnsosoka-com/website/_notes/misc/2023-02-05-chat-gpt-convo.md

 ![home office](/assets/img/notes/chatGPT-convo/image1.png){: .center-block :}

-## Write a Python function that will give the current temperature to in fahrenheit for a given zip code.
+## Write a Python function that will give the current temperature in fahrenheit for a given zip code.

 In this question, I was seeing if chatGPT could import and utilize an api client to solve a task.